DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want to train.
 Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/DeepLabCut/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

 **MODEL COMPARISON:** You can also test several models by creating the same test/train split for different networks.
-You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/DeepLabCut/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).
+You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison``.

 Please also consult the following page on selecting models: https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html#what-neural-network-should-i-use-trade-offs-speed-performance-and-considerations